AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select [!UICONTROL **Show top nodes between these nodes**].

-   The top 3 nodes are added between the 2 existing nodes, and each are connected as a separate branch.

 1. Select where you want to show the dimension items:

    * [!UICONTROL **In Journey canvas**]: Adds the top 3 nodes to the canvas that come between the 2 existing nodes.
 Each node is connected to the surrounding nodes as a separate branch on the canvas.